Providing for your loved ones when you are gone.

 When things go wrong with your health, or the health of a loved one, you may find yourself doing many things for the first time.
 It’s sometimes tricky to know where to start and it can feel overwhelming.
 We’re here to support you to make your claim as easy as possible.

 If you need to make a claim with TAL, you’ll be assigned a dedicated claims consultant.
 They’re there to understand your situation and what they can do to support you when making a claim.

 Why choose TAL as your Life Insurance provider?

 What other insurance can I include in my TAL life insurance plan?

-Total Permanent Disability Insurance
+Total and Permanent Disablement Insurance